 Boquete and Baru Volcano have long been a favorite destination.
-Both Panamanians and international visitors love it because of the beautiful scenery also the flora and fauna.
+Both Panamanians and international visitors love it because of the beautiful scenery and flora and fauna.
 Located about 75 miles from the Costa Rican border in the Panamanian Highlands.
 Boquete is a relaxing place to enjoy nature and discover the beauty of rural Panama!
-With two dormant volcanoes and spectacular National Parks nearby, Boquete also has lots for visitors to see and explore.
+With two dormant volcanoes and spectacular National Parks nearby, Boquete is a haven for the nature lover.

 David, Panama is the third largest city in Panama and is a center for the thriving farming business that can be found in fertile Chiriqui Province.
 A coastal plain city, David serves as a jumping off point for visitors headed to Bocas del Toro or the beautiful mountain towns of Boquete or Cerro Punta.
 An important transportation hub, David has a bustling regional airport, as well as numerous bus companies and tour outfits that will help you get to nearly anywhere in this part of Panama or in neighboring Costa Rica!